markmoxon/elite-source-code-bbc-micro-cassette/README.md

 ## Quick start

-If you want to jump straight in, here's a tl;dr just for you.
+If you want to jump straight in, here's a _tl;dr_ just for you.

 * The most interesting files are these ones:

-  * The main game's source code is in [the elite-source.asm file](elite-source.asm) - this is the motherlode and probably contains all the stuff you're interested in
+  * The main game's source code is in the [elite-source.asm](elite-source.asm) file - this is the motherlode and probably contains all the stuff you're interested in

-  * The game's loader is in [the elite-loader.asm file](elite-loader.asm) - this is mainly concerned with setup and copy protection
+  * The game's loader is in the [elite-loader.asm](elite-loader.asm) file - this is mainly concerned with setup and copy protection

-* It's probably worth skimming through the notes on terminology at the start of the elite-loader.asm file, as this explains a number of terms used in the commentary, without which it might be a bit tricky to follow at times (in particular, you should understand the terminology I use for multi-byte numbers)
+* It's probably worth skimming through the notes on terminology at the start of the [elite-loader.asm](elite-loader.asm) file, as this explains a number of terms used in the commentary, without which it might be a bit tricky to follow at times (in particular, you should understand the terminology I use for multi-byte numbers)

 * The source code is peppered with a number of "deep dives", each of which goes into an aspect of the game in more detail.
 You find deep dives in the source files by simply searching for `Deep dive:`

 * There are loads of routines in Elite - literally hundreds.
-You can find them in the source files by searching for `Subroutine:`
+I will be adding more information on these soon, but for now you can find them in the source files by searching for `Subroutine:`

-* The entry point for the main game code is routine `TT170`, which you can find by searching for `Subroutine: TT170`, so if you want to follow the program flow from the title screen, this is the place to start
+* The entry point for the [main game code](elite-source.asm) is routine `TT170`, which you can find by searching for `Subroutine: TT170`.
+If you want to follow the program flow all the way from the title screen, this is the place to start

 * The source code is designed to be read at an 80-column width and with a monospaced font, just like in the good old days

-* If you want to build the source on a modern computer, or if you want to know more about this project, keep reading
+If you want to build the source on a modern computer, or if you want to know more about this project, keep reading.
+Otherwise, I hope you enjoy exploring the inner-workings of BBC Elite as much as I have.

 ## Acknowledgements